Bean-to-Bar

 How do flavors get into fine chocolate?

-Experts have already found almost 800 flavors in cocoa beans – more than in wine.
-Some of these flavors are almost tasteless while others we encounter over and over again.
-But how do they actually get into a chocolate that consists only of cocoa beans and sugar?
+Experts have already found almost 800 aromas in cocoa beans – more than in wine.
+Some of these flavors are almost tasteless while others we come across again and again.
+But how do they actually get into a chocolate that only consists of cocoa beans and sugar?

-In addition to the variety of aromas, fine chocolate – like wine – is also referred to as 'terroir' and the influence this has on the aromas of the chocolate.
-However, terroir is only one of many aspects that have an impact on the flavor nuances in the finished chocolate. play a similarly large role
+In addition to the variety of flavors, fine chocolate - like wine - is also referred to as 'terroir' and the influence this has on the flavors of the chocolate.
+However, terroir is only one of many aspects that influence the flavor nuances in the finished chocolate.
+Play a similarly important role

 • the genetics of the tree